forceclosee/roadmapsh-frontend-project/01-single-page-cv/README.md

 # Single-Page CV

-This my first and simple FRONTEND PROJECT based on <https://roadmap.sh/projects/single-page-cv> using only HTML and CSS.
+This is my first and simple FRONTEND PROJECT using only HTML and CSS.

 To make things comfortable for eyes I make this project on dark mode.